 Skunk spray.
 Ever wonder about it?
-First, why does it smell so bad?
+Do you know skunks only spray when they are scared?
+But first, let’s delve into why it smells so bad.
 And how often does a skunk spray?
 Or even, how does a skunk spray?

 Lots of questions for the curious mind.
 So let’s see what we can learn about this misunderstood animal.